 Different Foreign Language Roles that Attract Good Salary

-Foreign language professionals fill different roles, depending on their qualification, experience, and skills.
+Foreign language professionals fill different roles, depending on their qualifications, experience, and skills.
 Below are some of the tasks that attract a helpful salary scale:

 - Teaching — (i) Foreign language instructor in any educational institution. (ii) Corporate trainer (iii) Visiting or Guest Faculty, Lecturer or Assistant professor in any College or University (iv) Teacher in School (v) Tutor (vi) Online tutoring.

 - TEP — (i) Translator (ii) Editing (iii) Proofreading.

 - Interpreter and Transcriber — Consecutive or Real-time.